robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

 [``TurtleBot``] There are two ways to install `ROS`_.
 If you prefer manual installation, please take the second method.

-**First Method** : Install the `ROS`_ by using a simple installation script file.
+**First Method** : Install `ROS`_ by using a simple installation script file.

 ..
-TIP:: The terminal application can be searched with the Ubuntu search icon on top left corner of screen.
+TIP:: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is Ctrl-Alt-T.

 .. code-block:: bash